 Full of safety features or not, mini dirt bikes can be ridden by kids with little to no major accidents.
-Regardless of the dirt bike they ride, learn-to-ride training programs, safety gear and some ground rules can go long way for safe off-roading.
+Regardless of the dirt bike they ride, learn-to-ride training programs, safety gear, and some ground rules can go a long way for safe off-roading.

 Essential Safety Gear

 Just like riding a bicycle, kids will fall, pick themselves up, and keep going.
 Proper safety gear and coaching can give you some peace of mind and also train your kid to start off on the right foot.

 Confident riders are protected riders.
 Invest in the proper gear to get your child to this stage.
 Use the following checklist as your shopping list:

 - Dirt bike helmet